leejhlouis/louisite/src/__data/about/about.md

 # Hey, it's Louis "itslouisgs"—a software engineer based in Indonesia.
 I enjoy coding for things on the Internet and exploring new programming languages, libraries, and frameworks.
 My obsession with modifying my [Fandom](https://www.fandom.com/) profile page's theme with HTML and CSS sparked my interest in web development.

-I'm currently a third-year **computer science undergraduate** at [BINUS University](https://binus.ac.id/) and **Manager of Web Development Division** at [HIMTI BINUS University](https://himti.or.id/).
+I'm currently a third-year **computer science undergraduate** at [BINUS University](https://binus.ac.id/) and **Manager of Web Development Division** of [HIMTI BINUS University](https://himti.or.id/).
+During my time as Manager of Manager of Web Development Division, I gained a lot of knowledge about project management and the software development process.
 On top of that, I was granted the Mentoring Scholarship Program at BINUS University for having a GPA of over 3.5, provided that I conduct peer-to-peer learning sessions for other students.

 ## Skills
 Here are some technologies that I am familiar with: